-Note: If you are a delayed/deferred matriculant or re-applicant who has completed a previous application, enter your AMCAS application with the same user name and password you created for the previous application.
+If you are a deferred /delayed matriculant or reapplicant who has completed a previous application, enter your AMCAS application with the same username and password you created for the previous application.

 To register with the AAMC, click the Sign In link in the top-right of the AMCAS home page, then click Register for an AAMC Account.
 All fields marked with an asterisk () are required.
 AMCAS is not responsible for delays that result from inaccurate registration information.
 Entering false information or creating multiple AAMC ID numbers may result in an investigation.